| Author: |

 add-in should use the HKEY_CURRENT_USER hive instead to write per-user settings.

-- As long as you follow the last two rules, you won't get "Access denied" errors,
+- As long as you follow the last two rules, you won't get "Access denied" errors

-you won't need elevation prompts or virtualized file systems or registry stores.
+and you won't need elevation prompts or virtualized file systems or registry stores.

 Related articles

-Go back to the 'Resources for Visual Studio .NET extensibility' section for more articles like this
+Go to the 'Visual Studio Extensibility (VSX)' web site for more articles like this (Articles section)

 |